CharlieSilver1108/ProjectStatus/README.md

 ## Other:
 Throughout the project, the Software Development Lifecycle is documented in the WriteUp.pdf file.
 This contains detailed descriptions of my Analysis, Design, Implementation, and Testing.

 The project is built using HTML, Bootstrap, CSS, JavaScript, PHP, and SQL.
+It utilises Procedural Programming, Object-Oriented Programming, Declarative Programming, and Markup.

 I hope to update and improve my mobile application now that I have the knowledge of Java (or potentially Kotlin) required for this.